 I COMMERCIAL OVERVIEW OF THE SHIPPING INDUSTRY

-The Republic of the Marshall Islands is home to one of the world's largest registries of ocean-going vessels, mobile drilling units, floating production platforms and other vessels.
-There are over 3,000 such vessels registered under the Marshall Islands flag comprising a total of over 102 million gross registered tonnage (GRT), having recently become the world's second-largest ship registry.
-The Marshall Islands is considered an ‘open' or ‘international' registry, meaning that it is possible for entities not resident in the Marshall Islands to own Marshall Islands-registered vessels.
+The Republic of the Marshall Islands is home to one of the world’s largest registries of ocean-going vessels, mobile drilling units, floating production platforms and other vessels.
+More than 3,000 such vessels are registered under the Marshall Islands flag, making up more than 102 million gross registered tonnage (GRT), having recently become the world’s second-largest ship registry.
+The Marshall Islands is considered an ‘open’ or ‘international’ registry, meaning that it is possible for entities not resident in the Marshall Islands to own Marshall Islands-registered vessels.

 The Marshall Islands fleet has grown rapidly since its inception in 1990.
-Pursuant to a joint venture agreement between the government of the Marshall Islands and International Registries Inc (IRI), IRI - acting as maritime administrator - administers both the maritime and corporate programmes of the Marshall Islands.
-IRI's headquarters is in the United States in Reston, Virginia (near Washington, DC) although it has offices to assist in corporate formation, vessel registration, port state control and mortgage recording throughout the world.
-IRI currently maintains offices in New York, London, Zurich, Piraeus, Hong Kong, Singapore, Dalian, Hamburg, Seoul, Istanbul, Mumbai, Roosendaal, Shanghai, Reston, Tokyo, Baltimore, Geneva, Fort Lauderdale, Dubai, Houston, Taipei, Long Beach and Rio de Janeiro.
+Pursuant to a joint venture agreement between the government of the Marshall Islands and International Registries Inc (IRI), IRI – acting as maritime administrator – administers both the maritime and corporate programmes of the Marshall Islands.
+IRI’s headquarters is in the United States (in Reston, Virginia, near Washington, DC) although it has offices to assist in corporate formation, vessel registration, port state control and mortgage recording throughout the world.2

 II GENERAL OVERVIEW OF THE LEGISLATIVE FRAMEWORK

-The principal legislation for shipping in the Marshall Islands is the Maritime Act 1990, as amended (the Maritime Act).
+The principal legislation for shipping is the Maritime Act 1990, as amended (Maritime Act).
 The Maritime Act comprises legislation covering, inter alia, vessel registration, mortgages, financing leases, maritime liens, rules of navigation, the carriage of goods and passengers, liability rules for oil pollution, duties of a master and rights of seafarers, though most practitioners are concerned principally with vessel registration and mortgages.

 As noted above, the Marshall Islands flag fleet comprises principally ocean-going tonnage owned by parties not resident in the Marshall Islands.
 While it is valuable to know that Chapter 6 of the Maritime Act adopts the CLC Convention and that the Marshall Islands is a party to SOLAS and has ratified the Maritime Labour Convention 2006 (MLC), it is equally important to understand that much of Marshall Islands law has its roots in US law.